Asking forgiveness from our animals assumes we did something wrong, doesn’t it? Boy, that’s a vulnerable spot to be in.

 Remorse is centered more on the wronged soul, not us.
 It leads to useful thoughts about

-- how can I make this situation better?
+- How can I make this situation better?

-- what help do I need to sort things out?
+- What help do I need to sort things out?

-- what might my animal need from me?
+- What might my animal need from me?

 How do we process our remorse?